sukjulian/coronary-mesh-convolution/README.md

 We have included [DiffusionNet](https://arxiv.org/abs/2012.00888) as an additional baseline.
 The code is copy & pasted from [this](https://github.com/nmwsharp/diffusion-net) excellent repository.

 ## Publications
-If you found this repository useful, please consider citing our paper(s):
+If you found this repository useful, please cite our paper(s):
 ```
-@article{SUK2024108328,
+@article{MeshNeuralNetworks,
-title = {Mesh neural networks for SE(3)-equivariant hemodynamics estimation on the artery wall},
+title = {Mesh neural networks for {SE(3)}-equivariant hemodynamics estimation on the artery wall},
 journal = {Computers in Biology and Medicine},
 volume = {173},
 pages = {108328},